-Data collection is ongoing and additional data will be helpful for assessing the level of risk.
-Due to the presence of Bald Eagles in the Project Area, I suggest that Consumers Energy continue working with the United States Fish and Wildlife Service in consideration of these records and the Draft Eagle Conservation Plan Guidance (USFWS 2011).
+I suggest that Consumers Energy continue working with the United States Fish and Wildlife Service in consideration of these records and the Draft Eagle Conservation Plan Guidance (USFWS 2011).

-Figure 3.
-In the spring of 2012 Bald Eagle surveys were conducted in Tuscola and Huron Counties, Michigan, in and around the Project Area proposed for the development of wind energy by Consumers Energy.
+Figure 6.
+In 2012 Bald Eagle surveys and Large Bird surveys were conducted in Tuscola and Huron Counties, Michigan, in and around the Project Area proposed for the development of wind energy by Consumers Energy.
 The wind turbine rotor swept area (RSA) is designated by the yellow rectangle.
-Seventy-one percent of Bald Eagles flew below the RSA and 29% flew within the RSA.
+Twenty-nine percent of all Bald Eagle observations were below the RSA, 41% within the RSA, and 29% flew above the RSA.
+The mean flight altitude of Bald Eagles was 111 m